continuedev/Awesome-DevAI/README.md

 There is a lot of great research on code LLMs.
 [Large Language Models for Software Engineering: Survey and Open Problems](https://arxiv.org/abs/2310.03533) gives an overview of the latest as of October 2023.

+[amplified.dev](https://amplified.dev) is a living document that begins to sketch a vision for a future where developers are amplified, not automated.
+It is focused on how systemic issues some platform development teams have seen in how engineering organizations are adopting, using, and evolving AI software development systems.

-It's worth it to learn more about code LLM research too.
-[Awesome-Code-LLM](https://github.com/huybery/Awesome-Code-LLM) is a curated list of best code LLM research and is a great place to read more about the latest.
+It's worth it to learn more about code LLM research too. [codefuse-ai/Awesome-Code-LLM](https://github.com/codefuse-ai/Awesome-Code-LLM) and [huybery/Awesome-Code-LLM](https://github.com/huybery/Awesome-Code-LLM) are curated list of best code LLM research and is a great place to read more about the latest.